 Or you can give by text to 70085.
 Just message DARKSKIES along with your chosen donation amount (eg DARKSKIES 5 to donate £5).
 Standard message rates apply.

 The Lake District and Cumbria offers some of the most spectacular and precious skyscapes in England and we want you to join us on an interstellar adventure.
 Download our Dark Sky Discovery Pack and get started today!

-More events and details to follow - for all the latest information about our Dark Skies Cumbria Festival and project, sign up to our e-newsletter here:
+For all the latest information about our Dark Skies Cumbria Festival and project, sign up to our e-newsletter here: